open-quantum-safe/liboqs-go/README.md

 ## <a name="pre-requisites"></a>Pre-requisites

-liboqs-go depends on the [liboqs](https://github.com/open-quantum-safe/liboqs) C library; liboqs master branch must first be compiled as a UNIX/Linux/macOS/Windows library, see the building instructions [below](https://github.com/open-quantum-safe/liboqs-go#runningbuilding).
+liboqs-go depends on the [liboqs](https://github.com/open-quantum-safe/liboqs) C library; liboqs master branch must first be compiled as a Linux/macOS/Windows library (i.e. using `ninja install` with `-DBUILD_SHARED_LIBS=ON` during configuration), see the specific platform building instructions below.

 In addition, we assume you have access to: